SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my knowledge cutoff date in early 2023, one event that is annually recognized in the United States on May 24 is:

-- National Brother's Day: Celebrated on May 24 each year, National Brother's Day honors the brothers in our lives.
-Whether they are older or younger, brothers can have a significant influence on our lives.
-This day is an opportunity for siblings to show appreciation for one another.

-Please note that specific events can also be scheduled for May 24 in any
+As of my last update in early 2023, specific events for May 24 of a given year in the United States would not be known unless they are annual occurrences or have been scheduled in advance.
+Typically, the specific events happening on any given date, such as May 24, would vary from year to year.
+However, here are some general types of events that could occur in the U.S. on May 24 based on historical trends:

+- Memorial Day Observances (if May
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and embrace each day with an open heart. 💖✨ Every sunrise is a canvas for your dreams to take flight. 🌅🚀"
+"Spread kindness like confetti and watch the world sparkle with joy! ✨🎉❤️"